Aerospace & Defence

 Four of Canada's most important military bases are located in Alberta.
 These bases include military ranges where aerospace testing can be done.

 Alberta is home to 420 of Canada's 1,900 registered business aviation aircraft.
 Business aviation is a major contributor to Alberta's economy.
 Headquartered in Calgary, WestJet airlines has scheduled service to 100 destinations in North America, Central America, the Caribbean and Europe.

 Research and Development

 Many Alberta companies, military agencies and educational institutions are working in various forms of remotely piloted aircraft systems research and development, testing, and manufacturing.

 - Defence Research and Development Canada’s Suffield Research Centre offers expertise in military engineering, autonomous systems and testing areas for new technologies.

-- The National Institute for Nanotechnology at the University of Alberta is a world-class nanotechnology research centre.
+- Nanotechnology Research Centre at the University of Alberta is a world-class nanotechnology research centre.